Lighthouse Public Affairs, LLC

 Alex Clemens, Founder email Alex

-Alex Clemens is a veteran political operative and communications expert who has worked for four elected officials in San Francisco and Washington, DC.
-In 2003, Alex founded Barbary Coast Consulting, which the New York Times named an elite public affairs firm – and in 2016, he joined with Rich Peterson and Boe Hayward to combine their firms and co-found Lighthouse Public Affairs.
+Alex Clemens is a veteran political operative and communications expert who has served four elected officials in San Francisco and Washington, DC.
+In 2003, Alex founded Barbary Coast Consulting, which the New York Times named an elite public affairs firm – and in 2016, he joined with Rich Peterson and Boe Hayward to combine their firms and co-founded Lighthouse Public Affairs.

 Anne Moriarity, Director email Anne